Kagi Search MCP server

 Usage

-Once configured, you can ask Claude questions that require external information:
+Once configured, you can ask Claude questions that require the use of Kagi's tools:

-Claude will automatically use the Kagi MCP server to retrieve the information.
+Claude will automatically use the Kagi MCP server to retrieve the necessary information.

 Debugging

-If you encounter issues, you can use the MCP inspector:
+If you encounter issues, use the MCP inspector to debug:

 npx @modelcontextprotocol/inspector uvx kagimcp